lay-it-out/OOPSLA23-Artifact/README.md

 ## 2 Step-by-Step Instructions for Reproducing Evaluations (25 min)

-### 2.1 Looking at Dataset (? min)
+### 2.1 Looking at the Dataset (3 min)

-The following table describes the relationship between test cases in directory `tool/tests/` and Fig 6 in the paper.
+The following table presents the location of the dataset listed in Fig. 6 (where the sub-index x = 0, 1, 2, 3, 4):

 | #    | Lang    | Location                                             |
 | ---- | ------- | ---------------------------------------------------- |